Bahia Palace is a stunning, 19th century palace in Marrakesh.

 Riads and hotels have places for you to sunbathe, and it is acceptable to wear shorts and bathing suits there..

-If you’re looking for a place that is a combination of many different things, from the ancient to modernity,
+If you’re looking for a place that is a combination of many different things, from the ancient to modernity, a place that is diverse and can often feel like an organised chaos, yet perfectly functional, a place that will transport you to the world of 1001 Nights,

 Then Marrakech is for you.

-Arm yourself with plenty of knowledge before you arrive so that you will know what to expect.
+Arm yourself with plenty of knowledge so that you will know what to expect.

-That way, you will have an unforgettable experience and come away with memories of places and people that will stay with you forever.
+That way, you will have an unforgettable experience and come away with memories of places and people that will remain with you forever.

 One of the things you will notice when you’re in Marrakech is the number of stray cats everywhere.